-In today's financial services the financial institutions are created to provide a wide variety of deposits, lending and deposits procedures are required to be carried out to facilitate the individuals, businesses or the both.
-Financial Institutions focus on providing the services and accounts for the general public, while others serve specific consumers with specialized offerings.
+In today's financial services the financial institutions are created to provide a wide variety of deposits, lending and deposit procedures are required to be carried out to facilitate the individuals, businesses or the both.
+Financial Institutions focus on providing the services and accounts for the general public, while others serve specific consumers with specialised offerings.

 Financial institutions are developed to appropriate the needs of the society and thus it is important to understand the difference between the types of institutions which will be more appropriate to serve their individual needs.

 There are different types of financial institutions from non-banking ones to banking ones and they are as follows: